Campus Wide Book Series

 Each year, 麻豆影视 engages in a year-long, campus-wide book read as part of its ongoing commitment to creating a racially just campus climate and to providing meaningful opportunities for dialogue, reflection, and engagement across the college community and within the broader communities the college serves.
 This sustained effort embodies the values expressed in MiraCosta鈥檚 Commitment Statement, which emphasizes institutional responsibility for closing equity gaps and ensuring that individuals from all backgrounds are welcomed, nurtured, and validated.
 The IDEA Advisory, made up of students, staff, faculty and administrators from across the district, gathers recommendations from the campus community for annual book reads each spring semester and selects the book in summer for the following academic year.

-2025-2026 Selected Read
+2026-2027 Selected Read

 - The Community Learning Center in the Instructional Services building (with Dean John Makevich or Lisa Tisdale) or in the Building 300 staffroom (with Mitra De Souza)

-- The Oceanside (Barnard Dr.) Campus Administration Building Room 1024 in the Office of IDEA
+- The Oceanside (Barnard Dr.) Campus Administration Building Room 1038 in the Office of IDEA

 - The Technology Career Institute in the front office (with Tom Tubon)

-- Have a book mailed to you via Intercampus Mail or to your home via United States Postal Service Mail by filling out the .
+- Have a book mailed to you via Intercampus Mail or to your home via United States Postal Service Mail by filling out the

-- Access ebook or audiobook versions through the .
+- Access an ebook version through the

 Previous Campus-Wide Book Reads